-The City of Barrie has approximately 1553 lane kilometres of road and 619 kilometres of sidewalk that are maintained during the winter.
+The City of Barrie has approximately 1661 lane kilometres of roadway and 675 kilometres of pedestrian walkway that are maintained during the winter.
 These winter maintenance activities include anti-icing, plowing, salting, and sanding.
-Snow and ice conditions on the road system have a dramatic impact on public safety, roadway capacity, travel time and economic costs.
-The City, like other road authorities, must use road salt to maintain safe roads and sidewalks for the people of Barrie during the winter.
+Snow and ice conditions on the transportation system have a dramatic impact on public safety, roadway capacity, travel time and economic costs.
+The City, like other road authorities, must apply road salt to maintain safe roads and sidewalks for public use during the winter.